enderahmetyurt/gistcatch/README.md

 # Gistcatch
-Catch the gists from Github people
+Catch gists from your Github people